ryanjoneil/tsppd-hybrid/README.md

 make
 ```

-If you are using OSX or otherwise don't have GIST support in your copy of
+If you don't have GIST support in your copy of Gecode, append "-DGIST=off" to
-Gecode, append "-DGIST=off" to the cmake invocation.
+the cmake invocation.

 In the build succeeds, you should have a tsppd binary in your tsppd/build/
 directory.
 You can run it against the problem instances using the -i flag